 - ਨਾਮੁ ਹਮਾਰੈ ਮਜਨ ਇਸਨਾਨੁ ॥: Naam is my cleansing bath and ablution (sggs 1145).

-To clarify it firther, here are the Instructions of the SGGS to its Sikhs:
+To clarify it further, here are the Instructions of the SGGS to its Sikhs:

-- ਗੁਰ ਸਤਿਗੁਰ ਕਾ ਜੋ ਸਿਖੁ ਅਖਾਏ ਸੁ ਭਲਕੇ ਉਠਿ ਹਰਿ ਨਾਮੁ ਧਿਆਵੈ ॥ ਉਦਮੁ ਕਰੇ ਭਲਕੇ ਪਰਭਾਤੀ ਇਸਨਾਨੁ ਕਰੇ ਅੰਮ੍ਰਿਤ ਸਰਿ ਨਾਵੈ ॥: One who calls himself a Sikh of the Satigur (SGGS), shall rise tomorrow and contemplate on the Divine Naam (right from the moment he wakes up, his consciousness remains attuned to the Divine Wisdom).
-Upon arising tomorrow (thus), he is to bathe in the pool of Amrit (“ਅੰਮ੍ਰਿਤ ਸਰਿ” = in the pool of Giaan Amrit…). (sggs 305).
+- ਗੁਰ ਸਤਿਗੁਰ ਕਾ ਜੋ ਸਿਖੁ ਅਖਾਏ ਸੁ ਭਲਕੇ ਉਠਿ ਹਰਿ ਨਾਮੁ ਧਿਆਵੈ ॥ ਉਦਮੁ ਕਰੇ ਭਲਕੇ ਪਰਭਾਤੀ ਇਸਨਾਨੁ ਕਰੇ ਅੰਮ੍ਰਿਤ ਸਰਿ ਨਾਵੈ ॥: One who calls himself a Sikh of the Satigur (Spiritual Wisdom of the Shabad: SGGS), Awakens or starts early in life contemplating on the Divine Naam (Giaan-Wisdom / Virtues).
+He puts forth self-efforts early on in life and he (thus) bathe his mind in the pool of Amrit (‘ਅੰਮ੍ਰਿਤ ਸਰਿ’ = in the pool of Giaan Amrit…). (sggs 305).